 (SSL) Tells curl to use the specified client certificate file when getting a file with HTTPS, FTPS or another SSL-based protocol.
-The certificate must be in PKCS#12 format if using Secure Transport, or PEM format if using any other engine.
+The certificate must be in PEM format.
 If the optional password isn't specified, it will be queried for on the terminal.
 Note that this option assumes a "certificate" file that is the private key and the private certificate concatenated!
 See --cert and --key to specify them independently.